 Squeeze the pits from about a half cup of oil-cured olives and chop coarsely.

 Let the leftover rice come to room temperature and break up any clumps.
-Use enough extra virgin olive oil to cover the bottom of a heavy skillet, get it hot enough to shimmer, and add the rice.
+Pour about 1/4 cup of extra virgin olive oil to cover the bottom of a heavy 10-12 inch skillet, get it hot enough to shimmer, and add the rice.
 Stir fry for a few minutes, scraping the bottom of the pan as needed, until all the grains are coated with oil and starting to brown slightly.

 A handful of pantry staples and a head of romesco broccoli make this Sicilian-style salad (and the same recipe works really well with cauliflower).